 Even though fiber is already included in many natural foods, you still have to consider this aspect of your dog’s diet when buying doggie food for your pet.
 If you want additional sources of fiber just to be safe, you can use pumpkins, apples, carrots, blueberries, strawberries, and even brown rice.

 Most of the fruits listed here can be too sweet for your pet, so moderate the amount of fiber that is given out per day.
 Also, if these types of fiber have not been introduced to your pet’s diet, make sure to start small and slowly increase the amount a little bit at a time.
 Also, giving too much fiber causes constipation, so be very careful!

-If you don’t really have a good source of fiber already included in his food and can’t find the time to give out fruity snacks for your dog, adding a fiber supplement to your dog’s diet plan might not be a bad idea.
+If you don’t really have a good source of fiber already included in your food and can’t find the time to give out fruity snacks for your dog, adding a fiber supplement to your dog’s diet plan might not be a bad idea.
 These supplements also contain digestive enzymes to aid with the internal organs, but first, check the reviews before buying this product!

 3. Problems With the Anal Sacs